 −Smaller customer base than Saleor

-−Less mature ecosystem than Shopify
+−Less mature integration ecosystem than Shopify

 OSS